-Since the World-Readiness Standards are structured around proficiency levels, certain programs (e.g., Dual Language or proficiency-based) allow districts and schools to better meet their students' needs.
-While proficiency levels can be applied to a variety of programs, it is with an understanding that what is achievable depends on the amount of time students spend in the program (years across K-12), the frequency (how many sessions a week) and intensity (how many minutes per session) of instruction.
-Considering instructional time needed to reach certain proficiency levels (Figure 9), districts may experience a variety of outcomes based on their program selection and implementation.
+Since the World-Readiness Standards are structured around language performance levels, certain programs (e.g., Dual Language or proficiency-based) allow districts and schools to better meet their students' needs.
+While performance levels can be applied to a variety of programs, it is with an understanding that what is achievable depends on the amount of time students spend in the program (years across K-12), as well as on the frequency (how many sessions a week) and intensity (how many minutes per session) of instruction students receive.
+Considering instructional time needed to reach certain performance levels (Figure 9), districts may experience a variety of outcomes based on their program selection and implementation.

-Figure 9, based on national world language program data, illustrates the relationship between years of study and average proficiency outcomes, making the length of the program and the instructional time within the program two key considerations of world language program selection and implementation.
+Figure 9, based on national world language program data, illustrates the relationship between years of study and average performance outcomes, making the length of the program and the instructional time within the program two key considerations of world language program selection and implementation.